NZR Q class (1901): Design

 The Q class's design stems from the requirement for a locomotive similar to the U^{B} class with the inclusion of a wide Wootten firebox to burn poor quality lignite coal from the South Island and the Waikato.

 Originally plans to equip the new locomotives with a Wootten firebox would have seen the "Camelback" configuration adopted, an arrangement which A. L. Beattie thoroughly rejected.

 Operation

 In operation, the locomotives proved to be satisfactory rather than brilliant and they suffered from occasional valve gear problems.
 They were soon displaced from the most important and difficult work by members of the A and A^{B} classes; in fact, later in life, they were re-boilered with A^{B} boilers.
-An improved slightly larger 'Q' type was ordered from Baldwins in 1914, but classified A^{A} due to their dimensions similar to the A class.
+An improved slightly larger 'Q' type was ordered from Baldwins in 1914, but classified A^{A} due to their dimensions being similar to the A class.

 In a 1902 trial of various locomotives between Invercargill and Gore, the Q class with large fire-grate area "gave the most efficient results" of the larger locomotives.